 In Talmidaism, Torah as written comes first.
 If something in Torah is unclear, we then turn to the books of The Prophets, and the Jewish (i.e. non-Paullist) words of Yeshua`, Jacob the Pious and Yochanan the Immerser (‘John the Baptist’).
-If the words of the Prophets are unclear, we then go according to ancient tradition (Massorah) as practised in the Land of Israel.
+If the words of the Prophets are unclear, we can then be guided by ancient tradition (Massorah) as practised in the Land of Israel.
 Usually, this is sufficient.
 If something is still unclear, then we can go to a learned Torah scholar, but his/her decision is not binding, or to be considered infallible.

 In Yeshua`’s day, there was one group that accepted the Oral Law – the Pharisees, and another that completely rejected it – the Sadducees.
 In Yeshua`’s opinion, it was one thing to reject the Oral Law, and quite another to stick so literally to the word of the Written Law, that one misses the point:

 In Jerusalem, a priest who belonged to the party of the Sadducees said to Yeshua`, ‘Your words are adding to the Torah of Moses!
 You do the same as the Pharisees with their Traditions of the Elders.
 But we observe the Torah and keep it faithfully, since we have never added to it.’

 So Yeshua` answered and told him that this was true – that they had never added to the Torah.
 But he also said that neither had they gained anything.